Cray-Amoatey/Cray-Amoatey/README.md

 - 📫 How to reach me **amoatey.cray@gmail.com**

-- ⚡ Favorite quote **"There's a divinity that shapes our ends, Rough-hew them how we will.**
+- ⚡ Favorite quote **"There's a divinity that shapes our ends, Rough-hew them how we will."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">